DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 ## 4.4 Conclusions of the State of the Art

-As a final analysis of the state of the art, it is clear that while travel planning applications are widely used and continuously evolving, they still fall short in providing truly inclusive experiences.
-Accessibility is often treated as a secondary feature, implemented in limited or inconsistent ways that do not address the real needs of users with disabilities.
+As a final observation, it is evident that although mobile travel applications have become indispensable, they often exclude users with disabilities due to insufficient accessibility integration.
+This thesis addresses that gap by proposing a model in which personalized, accessibility-aware itinerary generation becomes a core functionality — not a secondary feature.

 This gap is especially evident in tools that involve decision-making, navigation, and personalized recommendations.
 Although general accessibility standards such as WCAG exist, their application in mobile travel apps remains fragmented, often reduced to surface-level tags or generic filters.